ReinaQ/AE_case/README.md

-# Case Solution with Big Query
+# Case Solution with BigQuery